-- be subject to the quality provisions of Skills Development Scotland (if the apprenticeship is being financially supported) - comply with the stipulations of this Framework - meet the needs of the employer and apprentice.
+- be subject to the quality provisions of Skills Development Scotland (if the MA is being financially supported) - comply with the stipulations of this Framework - meet the needs of the employer and apprentice.

-A sample Training Plan is provided at Appendix 3 of this document, however, for those Apprentices funded by SDS area office it is sufficient to submit the Skills Development Scotland Training Plan on condition that it covers the same information required in the apprenticeship Training Plan.
+A Sample Training Plan is provided at Appendix 3 of this document, however, for those Modern Apprentices funded by SDS area office it is sufficient to submit the Skills Development Scotland Training Plan on condition that it covers the same information required in the MA Training Plan.